mrminh231189/ai-plant/README.md

 https://poe.com/Plant-VI

 # Feedback
-For any feedback or suggestions, please post them in the Issues section.
-I'll work together with everyone to respond as soon as possible.
+Please post any feedback, suggestions, or edits in the Issues section or reach out to us via Telegram or Email.
+We will work together with everyone to respond as quickly as possible.

+Telegram: @haphanminh
+Email: mrminh231189@gmail.com